scipion-em/docs/docs/developer/creating-a-protocol.rst

   further calls to ``form.addParam`` will add parameters to that section.
 * **Group**: The function :meth:`addGroup<pyworkflow.protocol.params.Form.addGroup>` will return a :class:`Group<pyworkflow.protocol.params.Group>` object that can also add parameters to it.
-The group will be displayed as a labeled frame in the GUI.
+The group will be displayed as a labelled frame in the GUI.
 * **Line**: Another way of grouping is through :meth:`addLine(lineLabel)<pyworkflow.protocol.params.Form.addLine>`, which will return a :class:`Line<pyworkflow.protocol.params.Line>` object that can also contain other parameters.
 It will simply display those parameters in the same row.